She can move mountains

 While we can’t move the mountains she calls home, Water.org can empower Yolanda to move the financial barrier standing between her family and safe water.
 Water.org is sharing our expertise and vision with municipalities and utilities in Peru.
 For families like Yolanda’s, we are working with utilities to ensure households even at the highest point of Cusco City are able to connect to a source of water.
 We work with the utilities so that they can attract the financial capital needed to expand water and sanitation services as well as to develop and offer affordable options for low income consumers to connect.

-Because of the work of Water.org, and the partnerships making more possible for the communities we serve, Yolanda will soon connect to her local utility water line to bring water into her home.
+Because of the work of Water.org and our local partners, Yolanda will soon connect to her local utility water line to bring water into her home.

-Hopeful for the expansion of the water service, Yolanda has already begun the process of paying for her water connection through a small loan she took with Water.org’s partner organization, Mi Banco.
+Yolanda has begun the process of paying for her water connection through a small loan she received from Water.org’s partner organization, Mi Banco.
 This loan enabled her to purchase the pipes and tap needed to make water more easily accessible to her family as they go about their life in the mountains of Peru.

 Here’s to moving the financial mountains standing between hopeful, determined women like Yolanda and access to safe water at home.
-And, here’s to the day of safe water for all.
+And, here’s to safe water for all.